Update on Rules on Cottage Holidays due to Coronavirus Pandemic, updated 16 May 2021

 When are Cottage Holidays permitted in England, Wales and Scotland?

-- From 17 May, 2 households will be permitted to meet indoors (or rule of 6) and domestic overnight stays (with the aforementioned constraints) will be permitted in England (for residents of England).
+- In England, from 17 May: 2 households will be permitted to meet indoors (or rule of 6) and domestic overnight stays (with the aforementioned constraints).
 You may want to read the UK government's roadmap out of lockdown

 When can you take a Cottage Break in Northern Ireland?